Updated September 2023

 Whether you choose to go in the spring or fall, you’ll find each region has beauty to offer no matter the time of year.
 I’ve loved exploring in the fall months as the summer crowds die down and you often have beaches to yourself.
 The moodiness of an early spring trip is also welcomed.
 Foggy mornings burn off to sunny afternoons for a pleasant day.

-As you’re spending time planning your trip in Oregon, you’ll want to organize the best places to visit along the way.
+As you’re spending time planning your trip to Oregon, you’ll want to organize the best places to visit along the way.
 I’d highly recommend setting aside a couple of nights to explore Oregon’s coast.
 Our two trips that we’ve done have been split into two areas: north and south.

 Thinking through an Oregon Coast trip, it may make sense to break it into two smaller trips that could be enjoyed at a more leisurely pace.
 This guide to the Oregon Coast will help you plan your time and decide which places you want to stop.

-Take a look at some of the best Oregon coast towns and attractions.
+Read on for a look at some of the best Oregon coast towns and attractions.

 A Guide to the Oregon Coast